 When doing an extended IP test and you find that your Flash and/or Java are leaking, follow same process and check your connection, re-launch it and test again.
 If the results persist, you may have a bad VPN service.
 Stop using it, as you will have poor protection when browsing websites.

 If you have a different IP on your P2P torrent test, yet everything else is fine, the first thing to check are ports being used for the P2P connection and ensuring they are aligned with your VPN service.
 Go over your VPN connection setup and ensure everything was done correctly.
 If you continually test and get leaked results, you may have a very bad VPN service that is losing connection with no kill switch.
 Contact support, demand a refund.
+We have tested and recommended some of the best vpn services with a kill switch

 DNS and IP leaks defeat the purpose of using a VPN, additionally, it means all of your data is not being encrypted, at least not all the time, allowing any third party to intercept the information in transit or at different connection points.
 Testing only takes a few minutes.